 As a PKI Administrator you will be part of a company’s IT Support Team and most probably you will refer to a CIO and/or a CISO.
 You will administer the Certification Authorities (CA) and Hardware Security Modules (HSM) of the company’s Public Key Infrastructure (PKI) and Key Management.
 You will also play an integral role in administering large scale enterprise and commercial/publicly trusted PKI services.
 In addition, you will be required to administer Windows Server 2008 R2 and Windows Server 2012 Active Directory Services including CA, HSM, Certificate Enrollment Web Services, and Internet Information Services (IIS), and you will be responsible to manage effectively the certificate lifecycle.
 Finally you will proactively look to improve and add efficiency to current processes and exercise judgment in the decision-making process in order to provide customer service which meets or exceeds established Service Level Agreements (SLAs).
-Since all the above cannot be done manually, you will need to administer an automated solution for protecting machine identities, such as the Venafi Platform.
+Since all the above cannot be done manually, you will need to administer an automated solution for managing machine identities, such as the Venafi Trust Protection Platform.

 PKI administration is closely related with computer science.
 Therefore you should have at least a bachelor’s degree in Computer Science or a related technical discipline (Information Technology, Information Security, Information Systems Management, Information Services), or the equivalent combination of education, professional training or work experience.